-But, here's the thing: while a rat study showed this happens, no human studies have demonstrated a contraceptive effect of black seed oil.
-So, for women who are trying to get pregnant, I would not use black seeds, just to be safe.
-But, if you are trying to not get pregnant, there are better ways to do this.
+But, here's the thing: while a rat study showed this occurred, no human studies have demonstrated a contraceptive effect of black seed oil.
+So, for women who are trying to get pregnant, avoiding black seed to be safe.
+If you are trying to not get pregnant, there are better ways to do this.

 15 The Best Type of Black Seed Oil?

-Contrary to believe, research does not highlight one brand over over another.
-As such, it's recommend to use a quality brand which you can afford.
+Contrary to belief, research does not highlight one brand over another.
+As such, use a quality brand that you can afford.
 Fortunately, products are generally inexpensive.

 16 Can Black Seed Oil Go Bad?

 Yes.
 Because it is an oil, it will eventually spoil.
 Most oils have a 2-year shelf life.
 Quality oil products are those which use a dark glass container.
 This prevents light from entering and stops the oil from interacting with the bottle.